isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 hosts database); the commands that modify the state (as ``reservation-add``, ``reservation-del``, and ``reservation-update``) only use the alternate source.

-The operation target accepts the fallowing values:
+The operation target accepts the following values:

 - ``primary`` - query the primary source - JSON configuration.
 - ``alternate`` - query the alternate source - hosts database(s).